VISIONAI/VMXdocs/README.md

 # VMX Documentation Generator

-Here you will find documentation in Markdown format and some scriptp to build the documentation and push it to [https://docs.vision.ai](docs.vision.ai).
+Here you will find documentation in Markdown format and some scripts to build the VMX documentation and push it to [https://docs.vision.ai](docs.vision.ai).

 ### compiling docs (on local machine)